 - Windows XP/Windows Server 2003 — HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\IPSec

-- 0 – (a default value) suggests that the server is connected to the Internet without NAT;
+- 0 – (a default value) assumes the VPN server is directly connected to the Internet (without NAT);

-- 1 – the VPN server is behind a NAT device;
+- 1 – the VPN server is located behind a NAT device;

-- 2 — both VPN server and client are behind a NAT.
+- 2 — both the VPN server and client are behind a NAT.

-Also, you can use a PowerShell cmdlet to make changes to the registry:
+You can use the PowerShell cmdlet to make changes to the registry:

-According to TechNet, the issue is related to incorrect implementation of the L2TP/IPSec client on Windows (not fixed for many years).
+According to TechNet, the problem relates to an incorrect implementation of the L2TP/IPSec client in Windows (not fixed for many years).

-To fix this bug, you need to change two registry parameters in the HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\RasMan\Parameters registry key and restart your computer:
+To fix this bug, you need to modify two registry parameters in the HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\RasMan\Parameters and restart the computer:

-- AllowL2TPWeakCrypto – change to 00000001 (allows weak encryption algorithms, for L2TP/IPSec the MD5 and DES algorithms are used);
+- AllowL2TPWeakCrypto – change to 00000001 (allows weak encryption algorithms; L2TP/IPSec uses the MD5 and DES algorithms);

-Run the following command to change apply these registry changes:
+Run the following command to apply these registry changes:

 reg add "HKEY_LOCAL_MACHINE\System\CurrentControlSet\Services\Rasman\Parameters" /v AllowL2TPWeakCrypto /t REG_DWORD /d 1 /f